gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

         }
     }

+## Test coverage

+* ZIP file and prefix are correct when the project does and does not have a version specified.
+* ZIP file and prefix are correct when the distribution `baseName` has been specified.
+* ZIP file includes files from `src/main/${dist.name}`.
+* ZIP file includes additional files specified in `dist.contents`.
+* ZIP file is produced for custom distribution.

 ## Allow distributions to be installed

 1. Change the `distribution` plugin to add an install task of type `Sync`.